User Interfaces

 Multitouch Surfaces That Respond to Multiple Fingers and Multiple Users

 User interfaces are the links between users and technologies.
 They mediate people's relationships with computers, cars, entertainment electronics, office automation, technology in public space, and handheld devices.
-Elegant user interfaces inspire loyalty—as in the cases of Apple's iPod and Nintendo's video-game consoles.
-Meanwhile, poor UI designs impede technology growth when people have trouble using gadgets—as in the cases of navigating menus to configure a cell phone's Bluetooth connection and setting up remote access to files stored on a home PC.
-Business decision makers and their customers increasingly aim to improve the quality of experience when using technology to communicate, be productive, and have fun.
-Some businesses are interested in the promise of advanced UI technologies such as gesture recognition, motion holograms, and computer dialogue systems that support humanlike conversation quality.
-Other businesses aim to improve products and services via evolutionary use of technologies such as touch screens, force feedback, and immersive interfaces such as motion platforms.
-UIs—which people sometimes call human-machine interfaces, human-computer interfaces, and other names—first came into many people's awareness when graphical user interfaces emerged for Macintosh and Windows PCs in the 1980s.
+The advent of natural-language speech interfaces such as Apple's Siri, Google's Google Assistant, Amazon.com's Alexa, and Microsoft's Cortana indicates that people will engage in increasingly natural modes of interaction with machines.
+Generally, elegant user interfaces inspire loyalty—as in the case of Apple's iPhone.
+Poor UIs, however, impede technology adoption—as was the case when Google overpromised and underdelivered the benefits of its Glass head-mounted display.
+Lessons from user-interface successes such as multitouch tablets are driving businesses to focus increasingly on improving the quality of user experiences.
+Many businesses are interested in road maps for revolutionary UI technologies such as computer-dialogue systems that can sustain human-like conversations, augmented reality, and even motion holograms.
+Other businesses aim to improve products and services via evolutionary use of technologies such as gesture recognition, wearable devices, and head-up displays in vehicles.
+UIs—which people sometimes call "human–machine interfaces," "human–computer interfaces," and other names—first came into many people's awareness when graphical user interfaces emerged for Macintosh and Windows PCs in the 1980s.
 GUIs made it possible for people without a computer-science background to take advantage of information technology.
 Good usability, attractive industrial design, and innovative user-experience engineering promise to enable further breakthroughs in market development for handheld devices, connected homes, connected cars, connected workplaces, and smart spaces in public venues such as cinemas, arcades, and transportation hubs.